You’re good to go!

 Obviously, she wouldn’t dream of sending it like that.

-But if Giddy were a horse who could sense the freedom of the open air, my friend would speed-scan it all after what one can only suppose was an amnesia-inducing coffee break.
-Employing the best of her caffeinated giddiness, she hovered a quivering finger over the mouse key, and released her self-addressed sentiments bolting into the horizon of irretrievable embarrassment.
+But if Giddy were a horse who could sense freedom, my friend simply speed scanned the final draft.
+Employing the best of her caffeinated giddiness, she hovered a finger over the mouse key, and released her self-addressed sentiments bolting towards the horizon of embarrassment.

 Spell check, even with the best of intentions, was never going to save her.
 She had basically broken up with herself – but, thankfully, in the nicest way possible.